-Author: Sonam Vadera, medical student, University College London, UK.
-DermNet New Zealand Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-August 2017.
-Copy editor: Gus Mitchell.
+Author: Sonam Vadera, Medical Student, University College London, United Kingdom.
+DermNet New Zealand Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy Editor: Gus Mitchell.
 September 2017.

 Bleeding, also called haemorrhage, is the term used to describe blood escaping from the blood vessels.
-Bleeding from the skin occurs if there is an injury to the skin surface, or may sometimes occur spontaneously.
-Smaller areas of bleeding are known as petechiae (each spot is less than 2 mm) and purpura (2 mm to 1 cm).
+Bleeding from the skin occurs if there is an injury to the skin surface, and it may sometimes occur spontaneously.
+Smaller areas of bleeding are known as petechiae (each spot is < 2 mm) and purpura (2 mm to 1 cm).

-Subungual haemorrhage, or bleeding under a nail plate, results in painful or unnoticed purple-black discolouration.
+Subungual haemorrhage, or bleeding under a nail plate, results in painful or unnoticed purplish-black discolouration.
 The discolouration may persist for months as the nail carries the blood with it as it grows out.

 A bruise, also known as an ecchymosis or a contusion, occurs when small blood vessels (capillaries) under the skin bleed, while the overlying skin remains intact.
 The injury causes blood to leak and collect near the skin surface, causing a bluish-black skin discolouration.

 Deeper bruising results in a haematoma — a collection of blood that lies within body tissues or cavities.

 Anyone can bleed from a cut or develop a bruise after an injury.
 The severity of bleeding depends on the impact of an injury.
 Repeated bleeding from a skin lesion with minimal provocation can be a sign of a skin cancer, most often basal cell carcinoma.

 Occasional bruises are normal, and do not warrant medical attention.
 Bleeding and bruises are more common in certain individuals, such as:

 People with an inherited or acquired coagulation disorder.